-- 1. Fifty percent discount on brand name drugs while member is in the "donut hole" coverage gap.
-Under a standard or model Medicare Part D program, a member is responsible for 100 percent of the prescription costs from the initial coverage limit to the catastrophic coverage limit.
+- 1. Under a standard or model Medicare Part D program, a member is responsible for 100 percent of the prescription costs from the initial coverage limit to the catastrophic coverage limit.
 This coverage gap is also known as the "donut hole".
-The discount is also applied to the member's true out of pocket costs which allows federal catastrophic coverage to be reached sooner. - 2.
-The "donut hole" coverage gap is reduced incrementally to 2020. - 3.
-As the coverage gap diminishes, the sponsor's "Wrap" supplemental benefits within the "donut hole" decreases. - 4.
+The discount is also applied to the member's true out of pocket costs which allows federal catastrophic coverage to be reached sooner.
+The "donut hole" coverage gap is reduced incrementally between 2011 and 2020. - 2.
+As the coverage gap diminishes, the sponsor's "Wrap" supplemental benefits within the "donut hole" decreases. - 3.
 Federal prescription drug subsidies must be used to reduce the cost of providing benefits to Medicare eligible members, resulting in lower premium rates.
-This feature allows the sponsor to reflect certain EGWP-Wrap savings in the GASB 45 valuation.
+This feature allows the sponsor to reflect certain EGWP-Wrap savings in the GASB 75 valuation.

 In order to reflect the substantive plan, the age-rated prescription drug claims shown in Section G are net of EGWP related reimbursements.
-Per paragraph B47 from Appendix B of GASB Statement No. 75, "In contrast, the Board concluded that Medicare benefits that an employer is providing as a conduit for the federal government, such as through an Employer Group Waiver Plan in which eligible employees are enrolled in Medicare Part D, are not part of the substantive OPEB plan offered by the employer because the federal government is primarily responsible for and has assumed the risks associate with providing the benefits."
-By adjusting the claims downward by the EGWP related reimbursements, the projected future benefits reflect the risks borne by TRS-CARE.
+Per paragraph B47 from Appendix B of GASB Statement No. 75, "In contrast, the Board concluded that Medicare benefits that an employer is providing as a conduit for the federal government, such as through an Employer Group Waiver Plan in which eligible employees are enrolled in Medicare Part D, are not part of the substantive OPEB plan offered by the employer because the federal government is primarily responsible for and has assumed the risks associated with providing the benefits."
+By adjusting the claims downward by the EGWP related reimbursements, the projected future benefits reflect the risks borne by TRS-Care.